wengroup/potdata/README.md

 # potdata

-Potdata is a Python package for orchestrating data for developing interatomic potentials.
+Potdata is a Python package for orchestrating data in developing interatomic potentials.

 ## Installation